Preservation Services Manager, Northern New England

 inclusion in the easement program, and makes internal and public presentations

-about preservation easements.
-The Preservation Services Manager fosters
+region.
+The Preservation Services Manager fosters positive relationships with

-positive relationships with external preservation partners and serves as local
+external preservation partners and serves as local resource for preservation

 About this Organization: